sealchain-project/sealchain/CONTRIBUTING.md

 We also use [`editorconfig`](https://editorconfig.org/) to maintain consistent indentation and maximum line length.
 You can [download a plugin](https://editorconfig.org/#download) for almost any common editor.

-## Documentation

-Cardano SL Documentation is published at [cardanodocs.com](https://cardanodocs.com).

-Please note that we have a [separate repository for documentation](https://github.com/input-output-hk/cardanodocs.com/).
-So if you would like to help with documentation, please [submit a pull request](https://github.com/input-output-hk/cardanodocs.com/pulls) with your changes/additions.

 ## Testing

-To run tests for Cardano SL code use this command (from the `cardano-sl` root directory):
+To run tests for Sealchain code use this command (from the `sealchain` root directory):

 ```
 $ stack test